Carvana Review: Is it Worth It?

 Cons: Here's What I Don't Like About Carvana

-- One of the biggest issues Carvana customers have with the service is the 7-day test period and the warranty.
-While the warranty seems like a great safety net, several customers experience major problems when trying to get certain repairs handled.
+- One of the most commonly reported issues in Carvana customer reviews is around the 7-day test period and the warranty.
+While the warranty seems like a great safety net, several customers shared feedback of major problems when trying to get certain repairs handled.

 - There is no test-drive prior to purchase, which is a big downfall when it comes to buying used.
 While there is a week long return period, you still have to buy the car in order to try it out.
 Personally, I can't imagine buying a car without test driving it first.

 - Some people also experience difficulties with the car vending pickups, like missing keys and other delays.

 - Poor support quality post-purchase.
-Compared to other options, Carvana lacks in support availability and quality.
-While phone support tends to be strong, it is difficult to get in touch with them.
-For any repair support, you have to go through their warranty provider, SilverRock which is a major complaint that customers have.
+Compared to other options, Carvana is lacking in support availability and it can be difficult to get in touch with them.
+For any repair support, you have to go through their warranty provider, SilverRock which is a major complaint reported on forums.

-- Sellers may receive offers that are lower than what you can get in a private sale.
+- Sellers may receive offers that are lower than what you could get in a private sale.

 Alternatives to Carvana